Probing Gravitational Quantum Field Theory through Polarization Fingerprints of Gravitational Waves: Introduction

 Laser interferometers detect gravitational waves (GWs) by measuring the differential length changes between two detector arms.
 However, maintaining perfectly equal arm lengths over the entire orbital period of a space-based detector is impractical.
 This challenge necessitates the use of Time Delay Interferometry (TDI) to account for varying arm lengths.
 Recent advancements in atomic clock technology offer an alternative approach.
 By precisely measuring the optical path time difference between detectors, these clocks can infer arm-length variations without relying solely on TDI.
 This method has sparked significant interest in the development of high-precision optical clocks for space-based GW detection\cite{Kolkowitz:2016wyg,Tino:2019tkb,He:2020elt,Wang:2024tnk}.

 In this paper, we concentrate on investigating novel polarization modes predicted by GQFT that extend beyond GR.
-Our analysis specifically examines the response of individual detector arms to gravitational wave signals, and will not include considerations of dual-arm interferometric measurements to maintain analytical focus.
-The paper is organized as follows: it first introduces in \S{\ref{pol}} the polarization modes in metric theories of gravity, then derives in \S{\ref{GQFT}} the specific polarization modes within the GQFT framework.
-The analysis further presents in \S{\ref{response}} the detector response characteristics in the Solar System Barycenter frame, along with an universal response function under Taiji configuration without specific theory, and providing the optimal observational timing windows for GQFT in \S{\ref{distinction}}.
+Our analysis specifically examines the response of individual detector arms to gravitational wave signals, and does not consider dual-arm interferometric measurements to maintain analytical focus.
+The paper is organized as follows: we first introduce the polarization modes in metric theories of gravity in \S{\ref{polSec}}, then derive the specific polarization modes within the GQFT framework in \S{\ref{GQFT}}.
+We further present the detector response characteristics in the Solar System Barycenter frame in \S{\ref{response}}, provide a universal, model-independent response function for the Taiji configuration, and identify the optimal observational timing windows for GQFT in \S{\ref{distinction}}.